nrwl/nx/docs/nx-cloud/reference/launch-templates.md

 ## Full Example

-This is an example of a launch template using all built-in features:
+This is an example of a launch template using all pre-built features:

 ```yaml {% fileName="./nx/workflows/agents.yaml" %}
 launch-templates: